underscoreanuj/BlogApp/README.md

 # Android BlogApp

-This app works on Google's Firebase and uilises the realtime database, authentication, and storage.
+This app works on Google's Firebase and utilises the realtime database, authentication, and storage.

 ## Getting Started